Mobwiser-IT-Academy/algorithms-interview/README.md

-# Technical interview - 10 algorithms questions
+# Technical interview - Algorithms questions

 This repository should be used as a mock technical interview.
 Here you will be able to practice some algorithm questions typically used by companies in their interviews for junior developers.